cpske/ISP/index.md

 - [How Django handles requests (with graphic)](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Introduction#what_does_django_code_look_like) on MDN
   - *Did anyone read this?*
 - [Django Review](django/Django-review-1.pdf)
-- Describe the Improvements to KU Polls for Iteration 2
+- Improvements to KU Polls for Iteration 2
   - add an `end_date` to polls,
   - add methods `is_published`, `can_vote`
   - improve navigation by adding links to home page - should never need to use "Back" button